-Consolidated cost of production incurred in the first quarter of 2022 increased to \$\mathbb{P}1.2\$ billion from \$\mathbb{P}\$ 1.1 billion in 2021 mainly due to higher tonnage processed during the period.
-A breakdown of the main components of consolidated cost of production is as follows:
+Consolidated cost of production in the first half of 2022 increased to \$\mathbb{P}2.4\$ billion from \$\mathbb{P}2.1\$ billion in 2021 mainly due to higher tonnage processed during the period.
+A breakdown of the main components of the consolidated cost of production is as follows:

-• Depreciation, depletion and amortization expense was lower by 13% or ₱42.3 million in the first quarter of 2022 compared to 2021.
+• Depreciation, depletion and amortization expense was lower by 14% or ₱95.5 million in the first half of 2022 compared to 2021.

 The increase in ore reserves of the Maco mine in the middle of 2021 to 5.75 million tonnes (at the average grade of 4.9 grams of gold per tonne) reported by an accredited competent person in compliance with the Philippine Mineral Reporting Code, compared to the previous ore reserves of 1.92 million tonnes (at the average grade of 6.34 grams of gold per tonne), correspondingly reduced the applicable depletion rate starting July 2021.
-The impact of lower depletion rate, however, was partly negated with the increase in tonnage output, bringing the net decrease of the depletion expense by ₱42.7 million in the first quarter of 2022 compared to the similar period in 2021.
+The impact of lower depletion rate, however, was partly negated with the increase in tonnage output, bringing the net decrease of the depletion expense by P115.7 million in the first half of 2022.

-- Materials used in mining and milling during the first quarter was higher by ₱94.1 million in 2022 compared to 2021.
-The Group processed 220,142 tonnes during the first quarter of 2022 which is 30% higher than the tonnage milled in the same period last year.
-Consequently, power cost was higher by ₱18.2 million or 29% than the previous comparative period. - Personnel cost and contracted services increased by 5% and 2%, respectively, during the first quarter of 2022 compared to 2021 due to the reporting of full manpower operations at sites compared last year's similar period when the COVID-19 pandemic has reached the mine site and temporarily reduced the mobility and number of workforce. - Indigenous People (IP) surface rights royalty & IP royalty and taxes, licenses and permits, as a group, accounted for a 17% or ₱16.5 million increase in 2022 compared to 2021 due to higher revenue and cost base. - Bullion refining and transportation charges also increased in the first quarter of 2022 compared to 2021 due to higher volume of metals shipped and sold.
+- Materials used in mining and milling during the first half of 2022 was higher by ₱189.8 million compared to 2021.
+The Group processed a total of 445,238 tonnes during the first half of 2022 which is 26% higher than the tonnage milled in the same period last year.
+Consequently, power cost, which also increased as a result of surge in coal and fuel prices worldwide, was higher by ₱52.4 million or 44% than the previous comparative period due to increased production level. - Personnel cost and contracted services were higher by ₱52.2 million and ₱13.5 million, respectively, in the first half of 2022 compared to 2021 due to the full manpower operations at the sites compared to the same period in 2021 when the COVID-19 pandemic reached the mine site and temporarily reduced the mobility and number of the workforce. - Indigenous People (IP) surface rights royalty & IP royalty and taxes, licenses and permits, as a group, accounted for a 36% or ₱32.1 million increase in 2022 compared to 2021 due to higher revenue and cost base. - Bullion refining and transportation charges also increased in the first half of 2022 compared to 2021 due to higher volume of metals shipped and sold.
 Refining cost and transportation charges are computed based on the volume of shipments and metal outturn.